filetrust/Glasswall-Security-Policies/policies/Recovery Plan Policy.md

 5.0 Enforcement
 ===============

-This policy will be enforced by the IT Manager and/or Executive Team.
+This policy will be enforced by the Head of IT and/or Executive Team.
 Violations may result in disciplinary action, which may include suspension, restriction of access, or more severe penalties up to and including termination of employment.